Tax Deeds

 Frequently Asked Questions

 Deposits can be made conveniently on the RealAuction website using the ACH (Electronic Check) payment wizard.
 Cashier’s checks, money orders, and certified checks are also accepted, but please keep in mind that these forms of payment must be delivered to the Clerk’s Office in Room 1046 of the Duval County Courthouse.
 Also please note that deposits must be made by 4:00 p.m. the day before the sale.
-Bank wires are also accepted, but must be deposited in the Clerk's Office bank account by 4:00 p.m., as well.
+Bank wires are also accepted, but must be deposited in the Clerk's Office bank account by 4:00 p.m. as well.

-Payments can be made in the Tax Deed Department by cashier’s check, money order, or certified check, made payable to the Clerk of the Circuit Court.
-A second method is also available, "Deposit Payment," which will only display if the bidder has sufficient funds to cover the remaining balance.
-Final payments must be made by 4:00 p.m. the day after the sale.
-Please go to RealAuction for Bank Wire instructions.
+Payments can be made in the Tax Deed Department by cashier’s check, money order, or certified check, made payable to the Duval County Clerk of Court.
+A second method is also available within RealAuction called "Deposit Payment" which will only display if the bidder has sufficient funds to cover the remaining balance.

 If you are the successful bidder on a piece of property, your required non-refundable deposit will be automatically deducted from your online account, and the balance of your bid must be paid by 4:00 p.m. the following day.
-You may make this payment in Room 1046 of the Duval County Courthouse.
-The balance must be paid by cashier’s check, certified check, or money order, made payable to the Clerk of the Circuit Court.
-We will also accept a Bank Wire paid by this time.
+You may make this payment in person at the Tax Deeds dpearmtent in the Duval County Courthouse.
+The balance must be paid by cashier’s check, certified check, or money order, made payable to the Duval County Clerk of Court.
+We will also accept a bank wire, which is also due by 4:00 p.m. the day following the sale.

-If you’re the successful bidder, you will also be required to pay Recording, Proof of Publication and Documentary Stamp fees.
+If you are the successful bidder, you will also be required to pay Recording, Proof of Publication and Documentary Stamp fees.
 The Recording fee is $10.00 for the first page and $8.50 for each additional page.
 Proof of Publication fee is $18.50.
 Documentary Stamps are based on the high bid.
 They will be calculated for you and should be included in the email sent to you by RealAuction.
 There is a $1.00 per-party indexing fee for deeds with more than four people or entities listed as titleholder

 No, they can’t.
 Bids are treated confidentially.